Alun Cochrane: Radio appearances

 Cochrane appeared in series three of the BBC Radio 4 stand-up show 4 Stands Up and has also featured on The Now Show and on Just a Minute.
 He has also appeared on BBC Radio 5 Live's Fighting Talk.
 Cochrane started as a full-time presenter on Frank Skinner's Absolute Radio show in June 2011, replacing Gareth Richards.
-Skinner refers to him as "The Cockerel".
-In June 2022 it was announced that Alun would no longer be part of the Frank Skinner Show.
+In May 2022, he announced that he was leaving the show because "Frank wanted to refresh the line-up".

 In April 2013 he starred in his own four-part series on BBC Radio 4 series titled Alun Cochrane's Fun House where he takes the listeners on a room by room stand-up tour of his house.
 The four episodes were titled 'The Kitchen', 'The Living Room', 'The Bathroom' and 'The Bedroom'.

 In January 2020 he competed on the second episode of series 101 of the BBC Radio 4 series The News Quiz, alongside comedians Mark Steel and Lucy Porter, and Journalist Helen Lewis.

 In July 2021 he starred in an episode of BBC Radio 4 stand-up specials titled "Alun Cochrane: Centrist Dad?"
 He looks at the polarised state of contemporary British politics and what place there is for someone whose views haven't changed but has found himself in a very different place on the political spectrum.